symious/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/NodeLabel.md

 * After finishing configuration of CapacityScheduler, execute ```yarn rmadmin -refreshQueues``` to apply changes
 * Go to scheduler page of RM Web UI to check if you have successfully set configuration.

+#### Fair Scheduler Configuration

+The fair scheduler supports exclusive node labels.
+If a job requests a label, it will only be run on a node that has that label.
+If a job requests no label, it will only be run on a node that has no label.
+Fair scheduler queues can each have several labels and will only offer access to nodes with matching labels.
+Nodes with no label are available from all queues.

+To configure node labels for the fair scheduler, add a ```nodeLabels``` element to each queue that should have labels.
+Any queue without labels specified will inherit the labels of its parent.
+If the root queue has no labels specified it will default to allowing all labels.
+See the
+[fair scheduler documentation](FairScheduler.html) for more information about the ```nodeLabels``` property and how to set it.

+Fair scheduler queues do not support weights per node label.
+Instead, relative weights among node labels can be achieved by creating subqueues with the desired weights and more narrow node label assignments.

 Specifying node label for application
 -------------------------------------